lamngo255/crawler_scripts/README.md

 # Crawler Scripts
-Crawler scripts for extracting data from common webpages.
+Several scripts for extracting data from common webpages.